I feel like there's a better version of this to be written, but this is what I have so far.

 So then, how do we connect with people?
 There's some other being that really does connect with each of us, who "serves" reality to each of us.
 This being is the Metaphysical Organism.

 Without resorting to some things I've mentioned in other texts (simantism, legitimism), and which I won't bring in here, it's possible to also believe in many, many beings, who create a web of these shared experiences.
 My experience body is shared, but probably only in part, by many other beings.
 Except, when I fall asleep at night, I cease to exist, yet when I wake up in the morning, I am in many striking ways similar to the being who fell asleep the night before.
 So it seems like there is some being who watches my experience closely enough to recreate me each morning.

-Is there a "one server for reality", or is the situation "peer-to-peer"?
+It may be more clear to ask, is there one "server" of conscious connection or many / a "peer-to-peer" network?
+(Or to say that the question is, "Berkeleianism" (one server) "or panpsychism?" (many / peer to peer).)
 Let's suppose that we can't know for sure which is which.
 Then what?
 We might say "50% chance for the Metaphysical Organism" or "50% chance for the many consciousnesses".
 The exact number is somewhat made-up.
 But if we're trying to figure out whether to store "nuclear waste" in some quadrant of reality, we should take both possibilities seriously.
 If we assign subjective probabilities for these that are very, very low, we aren't taking them very seriously.
 Certainly a person can take a very low subjective probability seriously, although we tend not to.
 Driving a car is risky but we don't think about it -- but we could.

 What would it mean for the MO to exist?

 The MO would be perfectly empathic with all sentient beings.
 No gap in understanding like with human empathy.
 It would endure great suffering -- the first-order suffering of experiencing exactly what each being experienced, and the second-order suffering of thinking about each being.